top of page

 Year Opened: 1971 Capacity: 6,521

-Built in 1971, Tucson Arena is part of the Tucson Convention Center which was added to the National Register of Historic Places a few years ago.
-It received a $22 million renovation in 2014 which included new bathrooms, lighting, seats, a revamped sound system, a new kitchen, and video scoreboard.
+Opened in 1971, Tucson Arena is part of the Tucson Convention Center (TCC), which earned a place on the National Register of Historic Places in 2015.
+A $22 million renovation in 2014 modernized the venue with new seating, upgraded lighting, refreshed restrooms, a revamped sound system, a new kitchen, and a video scoreboard.

 Atmosphere 3